uqlibrary/technology-training/OSM/OpenStreetMap.md

 Most of the data has been contributed by **volunteers** over the years, surveying areas by hand, tracing features from aerial imagery, or merging compatible datasets into OSM.
 Some people call OSM the "Wikipedia of spatial data".

-Most the data on OSM is either a point, a line or a polygon.
-They are described keys and values.
+Most of the data on OSM is either a point, a line or a polygon.
+They are described with tags.
 For example, to tag a polygon as a park, we can use the tag `leisure = park`, in which `leisure` is the key and `park` is the value.

 ## Contributing to OSM